-Best Guide to Mardi Gras Carnival New Orleans 2022
+The Ultimate Guide to Mardi Gras Carnival New Orleans 2024

 Mardi Gras carnival New Orleans (NOLA) really does have something for everyone!
 Adults and children alike will wonder at the spectacular colors and costumes of the krewes, floats, and parades.
 Everyone, young and old, will be holding their hands high to try and catch as many Mardi Gras beads and throws as possible!
-There are so many fun activities, you can understand why Mardi Gras Festival New Orleans is at the top of many travelers’ bucket lists.
+There are so many fun activities you can understand why the Mardi Gras Festival is at the top of many travelers’ bucket lists.

 But, as the night turns over, a whole different experience awaits!
 The sound of jazz fills the air, and party-goers flock to Bourbon Street or the French Quarter to celebrate by partying until the early hours.
 So, if you happen to be in NOLA for Fat Tuesday, expect things to get crazy!
-But, one thing is for sure, whether you’re going for family fun or as a reveler, read my Mardi Gras guide for everything you need to know about Mardi Gras New Orleans 2022.
+But one thing is for sure, whether you’re going for family fun or to Mardi Gras alone, read my guide for everything you need to know about Mardi Gras New Orleans 2024.

 Mardi Gras Carnival New Orleans | Quick links